NathanJC2/CSARCH2_Case1Project-Computing-machine/README.md

 # Machine 9 Cache Memory Simulator

-## Change Log

-- Cache misses now always load the referenced block into the selected cache line, so the cache state and trace stay consistent on every miss.
-- The mid-repeat test sequence now ends with the extended descending pattern twice, matching the intended access pattern.
-- LRU and MRU now reuse a shared `findEmptyLine` helper in the parent replacement-policy class to remove duplicated empty-line checks.
-- The README was updated to reflect the current Machine 9 scope, file structure, and simulator behavior.

 ## Project Overview

 This project is a web-based simulator for Machine 9, an 8-way set-associative cache memory system.
 It compares Least Recently Used (LRU) and Most Recently Used (MRU) replacement behavior using the same access patterns.
 The simulator is built with modular JavaScript and provides a visual cache display, step-by-step or final snapshot execution, a detailed trace log, and summary statistics.